MARIANOCEREDA/ControlGruaPortuaria/README.md

 *Topic:* Port crane control system

-*Goal:* Development and implementation of a hybrid control and protection automation for semi-automatic operation for a coordinated semi-automatic operation on a port gantry dock-mounted container crane port gantry-type quay crane.
+*Goal:* Development and implementation of a hybrid control and protection automation for semi-automatic operation for a coordinated operation on a port gantry dock-mounted container crane.

 ***Stages:***